aildnont/HIFIS-model/README.md

       submodular pick algorithm (as described in the [LIME paper](https://arxiv.org/abs/1602.04938)) to pick and
       amalgamate a set explanations of training set examples that attempt to explain the model's functionality as a whole.
+Global surrogate explanations and weights will be saved to a .csv file and depicted in a visualization.
+The .csv file will be located in _results/experiments/_, and will be called
+      _lime_submodular_pick.csv_.
+Subsequent submodular picks will be
+      appended to this file with timestamps.
+The visualization will be located in _documents/generated_images/_, and will be called _LIME_Submodular_Pick_yyyymmdd-hhmmss.csv_.
    3. You can call `explain_single_client(lime_dict, client_id)`, which
       will run LIME on the example in the test set whose ClientID is that which you passed to the function.
 A graphic will be generated